snss231/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-0 optional arguments are provided
+Compulsory arguments are omitted (e.g. name or date-time)
     * 1a1.
 NUS Classes shows an error message.
       Use case ends.